 A reference to support the development and use of statistical methods for addressing the problems and critical issues that confront scientists, practitioners and policy makers engaged in the life and medical sciences

 Contains over 1,300 entries on information that supports the development and use of statistical methods in the life and medical sciences.
 Contains expanded and enhanced coverage of key topics including bioinformatics, clinical trials, computation, genetics, and Ba1ian methods and applications.

 General guidelines for choosing a statistical analysis based on the number of dependent variables, the nature of your independent variables, and whether the dependent variable is an interval variable, ordinal or categorical variable, and whether it is normally distributed.
 From UCLA's Institute for Digital Research and Education.

-This site provides online seminars, produced by UCLA Academic Technology Services.
-It is designed to improve your skills in statistical computing packages and statistical techniques.
+his site provides online seminars designed to improve skills in statistical computing packages and statistical techniques.
 Topics covered include: Stata, R, SAS, SPSS, Mplus and Latent Variable Analysis, and more.